AxisCommunications/acap-runtime/README.md

 # BETA - ACAP runtime
-The acap-runtime is a network protocol based service using [gRPC](https://grpc.io/) and Unix Domain Socket (USD) for access.
+The acap-runtime is a network protocol based service using [gRPC](https://grpc.io/) and Unix Domain Socket (UDS) for access.
 This makes service available to clients written in different languages on the same device.

 The acap-runtime service includes following services:
 - Inference - An implementation of [Tensorflow Serving](https://github.com/tensorflow/serving/tree/master/tensorflow_serving/apis).